vernig/twilio-unit-testing-serverless/README.md

 # Execute the sample test

-Once downaloded the repo, use the following command to install dependencies:
+Once you've checked out the repo, use the following command to install dependencies:
 ```
 npm install
 ```